-He starts to work his audience in a catilike way, stalking hither and thither, prowling along the front of the stage to the ecstasy of his fans.
-He represents purity a a safe way of living dangerously - life with a safety net always comfortingly beneath it - sexually almost asexual in the manner purveyed once before by Cliff Richard.
+He starts to work his audience in a catlike way, stalking hither and thither, prowling along the front of the stage to the ecstasy of his fans.
+He represents purity a safe way of living dangerously - life with a safety net always comfortingly beneath it - sexually almost asexual in the manner purveyed once before by Cliff Richard.
 One paper in Britain coined the phrase

 'Bum Rock' to describe his act because of his habit of turning his behind slowly to the audience and wiggling it.
 Yet this was merely another extension of an act calculated to thrill, to offer but never to harm.
 Up there on the stage he looks commercially vulnerable - a little-boy-lost among the pressures of success.
 When he gives radio or television interviews he is prone to reflect this attitude by adopting an almost hushed little-boy voice.
 He has gone on record in the past, admitting that in the studio they used to try and make his voice sound higher than it was - to get an ever more youthful flavour about his work.
 It must be said in his defence that he has attacked these methods and finally come to a position in life where he is himself.
-A 23-year-old who realises what has happened - grateful for what has happened - but on the other hand more determined to be treated seriously in the future.
+A young man who realises what has happened - grateful for what has happened - ingly co-operated with Rolling Stone magazine in an interview that inevitably ended up being less than complimentary.
+Rolling Stone readers could hardly number among darling David's millions of knickerwetting teenies.
+In it he talked about dope and other image shattering experiences.
+Yet although later in London he decried the interview and said he was mis-quoted, in the long run it was to do his career a lot of good - he was seen to be a real human being for the first time.
+It almost might have been cleverly engineered that way.
+The same with a piece in the London Sun newspaper during his European tour, which wrote about his liking for wine and a young lady in Madrid.
+His manager Ruth Aarons so liked this piece that she presented the reporter with a bottle of champagne.
+And So On